publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch65/schA/m__us_usc_t26_s6402.md

  __Study by General Accounting Office of Operation and Effectiveness of Amendments by__  __[__  __Section 2653 of Pub.
 L. 98–369__  __][/us/pl/98/369/s2653]__

     [Pub.
-L. 100–203, title IX, § 9402(c)][/us/pl/100/203/s9402/c], Dec.
+L. 100–203, title IX][/us/pl/100/203/tIX], § 9402(c), Dec.
 22, 1987, [101 Stat.
 1330–376][/us/stat/101/1330-376], required the Comptroller General of the United States, in consultation with the Secretary of the Treasury, to conduct a study of the operation and effectiveness of amendments by [section 2653 of Pub.
 L. 98–369][/us/pl/98/369/s2653] on voluntary compliance with the income tax laws and, by Apr.
 1, 1989, submit a report and recommendations to Congress.

 ----------